 1. Recover refrigerant.
 2. Remove TXV support clamp using a 5/16-in. nut driver.
-3. Remove TXV by either reheating the fitting or by using a wrench.
-If mechanical, use an additional wrench on the connections to prevent damage to tubing.
+3. Remove TXV using a wrench and an additional wrench on connections to prevent damage to tubing.
 4. Remove equalizer tube from suction line of coil.
 Use file or tubing cutter to cut brazed equalizer line approximately 2 inches above suction tube.
 5. Remove bulb from vapor tube inside cabinet.
-6. Install the new TXV either by using a wrench and an additional wrench on connections to prevent damage to tubing while attaching TXV to distributor, or by brazing if there is a sweat fitting.
-7. Route equalizer tube through suction connection opening (large hole) in fitting panel and install fitting panel in place.
-8. Sweat the inlet of TXV marked "IN" to the liquid line.
-Avoid excessive heat which could damage the TXV valve.
-Use quenching cloth when applying heat anywhere on TXV.
-9. Attach the equalizer tube to the suction line.
+6. Install the new TXV using a wrench and an additional wrench on connections to prevent damage to tubing while attaching TXV to distributor.
+7. Attach the equalizer tube to the suction line.
 If the coil has a mechanical connection, then use a wrench and an additional wrench on connections to prevent damage.
 If the coil has a brazed connection, use a file or a tubing cutter to remove the mechanical flare nut from the equalizer line.
 Then use a new coupling to braze the equalizer line to the stub (previous equalizer line) in suction line.
-10. Attach TXV bulb in the same location where the original (in the sensing bulb indent) was when it was removed, using the supplied bulb clamps.
-See Fig. 28.
+8. Attach TXV bulb in the same location where the original (in the sensing bulb indent) was when it was removed, using the supplied bulb clamps.
+See Fig. 22.
+9. Route equalizer tube through suction connection opening (large hole) in fitting panel and install fitting panel in place.
+10. Sweat the inlet of TXV marked "IN" to the liquid line.
+Avoid excessive heat which could damage the TXV valve.
+Use quenching cloth when applying heat anywhere on TXV.